 Should personal circumstances change during a committee member's three year appointment preventing them from fulfilling their volunteer commitment outlined above, there is no obligation to continue serving on the LADC.
 If such circumstances arise, the Dean and Chair of the Council will find a replacement.

 John Blair, Jr. is a Colorado native and earned a BA in Social Sciences from Colorado State University in 1974.
 He studied Trust Administration at the National Graduate Trust School, and graduated with honors in 1983.
-He has more than 30 years experience in Trust Administration and currently serves as Vice President and Trust Officer of Home State Bank in Loveland, CO.
+He has more than 30-years experience in Trust Administration and served as Senior Vice President and Trust Officer of Home State Bank in Loveland, CO.
 He is deeply invested in the community, and has served in leadership roles for OpenStage Theater & Company, Inc., Pathways Hospice, Respite Care, and the CSU Planned Giving Advisory Council.
-His wife, Anne, also a CSU graduate ('76), studied Housing and Design.
+His wife, Anne, is also a CSU graduate (’76), and studied Housing and Design.

 Kellie Sponberg received her Bachelor’s degree from CSU in Technical Journalism in 1992.
 She has owned retail stores in Estes Park, Vail and Fort Collins and was active on the Poudre School District Literacy Council, Children’s Theater Board and several academic advisory boards while her children were young.
 Kellie also served as a domestic abuse counselor with Crossroads Safehouse and an in-classroom instructor with TEAM Fort Collins.
-Currently she is a Court Appointed Special Advocate (CASA) for the 8th Judicial District, working with children in the court system in Larimer and Jackson Counties.
-Kellie also sits on the CASA Board of Directors.
-She is certified as an ESL instructor and has traveled extensively.
-She is involved in a wide range of activities with CSU, and is a member of the Great Conversations Steering Committee.
+Currently she is a Court Appointed Special Advocate (CASA) for the 8th Judicial District, working with children in the court system in Larimer and Jackson Counties, and is a past CASA board member.
+She also works as a trust administrator for a local bank and serves on the steering committee of WISH, a fundraising arm of UCHealth.
+Kellie is certified as an ESL instructor and has traveled extensively.
+She is involved in a wide range of activities with CSU, and is a member of the Great Conversations steering committee.
 Kellie and her husband, Steve, have four adult children and live in Windsor, Colorado.